LettError/LightMeter/README.md

 Airy disk diameter data from Review of Basic Principles in Review of Basic Principles in Optics, Wavefront and Wavefront Error by Austin Roorda, Ph.D.
 University of California, Berkeley. http://roorda.vision.berkeley.edu.

 ## So what does it mean?
-All eyes are different.
-These numbers can be indications about the physical limits of the letterforms.
+These numbers can be an indication about the physical limits of vision.
+As these calculations seem to show, letterforms at reading size and distance are at a scale where this kind of blurring is significant.

 ## Controls
 * arrow up: increase diameter